longevityframework/longevity/manual/root-type/index.md

 They would clearly care that an account number is unique, but they _should not_ care about how that maps into a database schema.

-As we build our keys and indexes up out of properties, we discuss properties first.
+Because we build our keys and indexes up out of properties, we will discuss properties first.

 - [Properties](properties.html)
 - [Keys](keys.html)